gcapolongo/506smallbusiness/README.md

 - npm install react-native-maps
 - npm install react-native-maps-directions

-For testing, you can use
-email: c@gmail.com (for the customer)
-email: r@gmail.com (for the restaurant)
-password: 123123 (for both accounts)
+How to log in as customer
+Email: customer@gmail.com --
+Password: 123123

+Or you can create an account by pressing the "Create Account" button and providing the proper credentials.
+These will be saved to the firebase database

+How to log in as restaurant
+Email: mirchmasala@gmail.com --
+Password: masala

-You can register an email and password and use those credentials to log in.
+Or you can register a different email and password and use those credentials to log in.
 The credentials are written to the firebase database also.